sariman/steamtracks/README.md

 SteamTracks Changelog
 ===========

+#### 2014-02-28

+- When users join SteamTracks they will now be asked to add the bot and not the other way around.
+This should reduce or eliminate the problem where users don't receive the bot's friend request

 #### 2014-02-23

 - Changed the bot distribution system to be properly queued.
 This should reduce missed friend requests from your bot to a minimum